TradeIdeasPhilip/divide-by-zero/README.md

 I wrote some [instructions](https://github.com/TradeIdeasPhilip/bounce-3d#starting-from-scratch) for reproducing my build environment.

 Most of the time I'm running in VS Code and the Vite extension automatically starts the dev mode script for me.
 I hit ⌘S to save my changes and my browser automatically refreshes.
 I type `npm run build` before I push to github.

+# Document vs. Video

+I like my decision to make a document.

+Last year I made a [video](https://www.youtube.com/watch?v=aZTTa00VEcQ).
+I like the result.
+But I think I get more results for my effort in the document.

+With the document I can fret over every detail.
+I can easily make small changes.
+With the video I was often afraid to make some small changes because I'd have to redo so much work.

+Also, with the video I was never sure of the right pace.
+With a document people can reread one a tough section, and skim past the stuff they already know.